National Museum of Brazil fire: Surviving items

 During the salvage, an intact skull that appeared to be that of Luzia Woman was found, and sent to a nearby scientific laboratory for analysis.
 Other skulls and fragments of bones were discovered in the remains of the building, prompting a need for lab testing on the found items.
 On 19 October 2018, it was announced that the skull was confirmed to be from Luzia; many fragments, 80% of which were identified as being part of the frontal (forehead and nose), side, bones, and the fragment of a femur, were subsequently stored, though the assembly of them was postponed.
 A part of the box where Luiza's skull was stored was also recovered.
 The bones became white, because the earth along them were burned.

-A portion of the museum's collection, specifically the herbarium, and fish and reptile species, was housed elsewhere and has not been affected.
+A portion of the museum's collection, specifically the herbarium, and fish and reptile species, was housed elsewhere and was unaffected.
 There was also a large scientific library within the museum, containing thousands of rare works.
-People on social media were reported to have found burnt pages from the library in the nearby streets; it was later confirmed that the library proper is housed in an adjacent building and was mostly undamaged.
+People on social media were reported to have found burnt pages from the library in the nearby streets; it was later confirmed that the library proper was housed in an adjacent building and was mostly undamaged.
 Some burnt pages, of unknown origin, were recovered by security guards.
 Nine Torah scrolls from the 15th century had previously been on display but were in the library at the time and survived.